 Turnips are inexpensive, easy to cook and store, and very nutritious.
 They are available almost all year round and are wonderful during the colder months of the year when not so many fruits and veggies are in season.
-But unfortunately, this vegetable is not very popular.
+Unfortunately, this vegetable is not very popular.
 You are not going to see many Instagram celebrities posting pictures of their turnip salad.

-What is turnip?
+What is Turnip?

 Turnip or white turnip is a root vegetable that belongs to the cruciferous family together with cabbage, cauliflower, broccoli, kale, and a few others.